Frequently Asked Questions

 What is your coverage area?

 Homestar offers Inspection services for most jurisdictions throughout the Washington D.C.
-Metropolitan Region to include:
+Metropolitan Region including:

 - Virginia: Counties of Fairfax, Prince William, Loudoun, Stafford, Spotsylvania and Fauquier, and the cities of Fairfax, Falls Church, Arlington, Manassas, Manassas Park, Fredericksburg.